Skip to content

 Cruiser

 Cruisers are large, heavy machines often sporting retro-styling.
-If you’ve customised your cruiser, this can bump up the cost of your premiums.
+If you’ve customised your cruiser, this could bump up the cost of your premiums.

 Chopper

-With a motorcycle that’s been ‘chopped’ or modified from its original design, you might have particular insurance needs because your bike has been custom-made.
+With a motorcycle that’s been ‘chopped’ or modified from its original design, you might need specialist insurance because your bike has been custom-made.

 Quadbike